microsoft/mu_plus/MfciPkg/Docs/Mfci_Feature.md

 1. Use Microsoft Hardware Dev Center (web portal or REST APIs) to generate the signed policy
     1. Authenticate from an authorized account
     1. Supply the targeting and flavor parameters
-    1. Receive the signed Windows Firmware Policy for your device
+    1. Receive the signed MFCI Policy for your device
-1. Use the Microsoft-supplied tool _foo_ to set the signed policy to the target device policy mailbox
+1. Use the Microsoft-supplied tool _foo_ to set the signed policy to the next device policy mailbox
 1. Reboot, and the new policy should take effect
-1. Do re-manufacturing.
+1. OEM performs customer service or re-manufacturing as needed.
 Note that if the device make, model, serial number, or related UEFI variables change or are deleted, the policy may no longer be valid on subsequent boots.
 1. After re-manufacturing, remove the policy using MS-supplied tool _foo_

 ### Boot Workflow

 1. PEI
-    1. This is not the place to perform policy verification.
+    1. This is not the place to perform MFCI policy verification.
 Simply get a pre-verified policy from prior boot for augmenting PEI security properties.
 1. DXE prior to StartOfBds
     1. Drivers that need security policy augmentation should both get the current pre-verified policy and register for notification of policy changes
-    1. OEM-supplied code populates UEFI variables that communicate the Make, Model, & SN targeting information to FirmwarePolicy driver
+    1. OEM-supplied code populates UEFI variables that communicate the Make, Model, & SN targeting information to MFCI policy driver
 1. StartOfBds event
-    1. The Firmware Policy Driver will...
+    1. The MFCI Policy Driver will...
         1. Check for the presence of a policy.
 If present...
             1. Verify its signature, delete the policy on failure
             1. Verify its structure, delete the policy on failure
             1. If the resulting policy is different from the current policy, notify registered handlers, make the new policy active, reboot
-        1. If a target policy is not present, and a pre-verified policy was used for this boot, roll nonces, delete the pre-verified policy, & notify registered handlers
+        1. If a next policy is not present, and a pre-verified policy was used for this boot, roll nonces, delete the pre-verified policy, & notify registered handlers

 ## TODO

 * Links to drill-down documentation, more on the APIs, usage, & data format
 * Diagrams of the structure

-## Integrating FirmwarePolicyPkg
+## Integrating MfciPkg

 * TODO: OEM/IBV must author code that populates the UEFI variables that this module needs for make/model/sn
 * TODO: document DSC & FDF changes